Here are some things to do in Kigali – Rwanda’s capital and biggest city. Enjoy good food, art, culture and history in Africa’s cleanest city.

 4. Local Shopping in markets & malls

-Haute Baso is a trove of locally made wares, from summery dresses to colourful bags, and House of Tayo is a must-visit, especially for menswear.
-Abraham Konga sells jewellery made from old padlocks and recycled materials, and you can support three women’s cooperatives at The Shop.
+Haute Baso is a trove of locally made wares, from summery dresses to colorful bags, and House of Tayo is a must-visit, especially for menswear.
+Abraham Konga sells jewelry made from old padlocks and recycled materials, and you can support three women’s cooperatives at The Shop.

-Another place to visit if you love shopping is the Kimironko Market located in Kigali’s neighbourhood.
+Another place to visit if you love shopping is the Kimironko Market located in Kigali’s neighborhood.